mrtkrkm/Kaggle-Plasticc/Kaggle-PlastiCC/README.md

-77th place solution to PLasTiCC astronomical classification Solution.
+77th place solution to PLasTiCC astronomical classification competition.

 The final result is blend of LGBM and NN solutions.